singh0021/AI_Project/AStar/readme.md

 ## Please run below test cases and results are provided in attached files
+> utility.py : this file contains queue and Stack classes to be used in Search Algorithms
+> SearchAlgo.py : This file actually implements A Star algorithms
+> TaskExecution.py: This is main driver file to be run for algorithms

 ### Test Case 1
 > python TaskExecution.py ast 1,2,5,3,4,0,6,7,8